Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which practice requires skills and competencies related to business analysis, supplier management and relationship management?
+### Which practice requires skills and competencies related to business analysis, Supplier Management and Relationship Management?

-- [ ] Incident management.
+- [ ] Incident Management.
 - [ ] Monitoring and event management.
-- [ ] IT asset management.
+- [ ] IT Asset Management.
-- [x] Service level management.
+- [x] Service Level Management.

 **[⬆ Back to Top](#table-of-contents)**